instructure/inst-jobs-statsd/README.md

 This will install the gem in a docker image with all versions of Ruby installed, and install all gem dependencies in the Ruby 2.4 set of gems.
-It will also download and spin up a Redis and a Graphite container for use with specs.
+It will also download and spin up a Graphite container for use with specs.
 Finally, it will run [wwtd](https://github.com/grosser/wwtd), which runs all specs across all supported version of Ruby and Rails, bundling gems for each combination along the way.